cmvandrevala/more-than-equations/content/Computer Science/Labs/Rolling Along.md

 ## 🔖 Background Information

 Suppose you want to roll some number of dice, each having some number of faces, and count up the total on all of the faces.
-Tabletop gamers will often use the phrase "NdS" where N is the number of dice and S is the number of sides on each die.
+Tabletop gamers will often use the phrase "NdS" where $N$ is the number of dice and $S$ is the number of sides on each die.
 For example, 4d6 would represent rolling 4 dice, each with 6 sides.

-The minimum value achievable on such a roll is N since each die has a minimum value of one and there are N of them.
-The maximum value you can get on such a roll is NS since the maximum value on each die is S and there are N of them.
+The minimum value achievable on such a roll is $N$ since each die has a minimum value of one and there are $N$ of them.
+The maximum value you can get on such a roll is $NS$ since the maximum value on each die is $S$ and there are $N$ of them.
 The average of such a roll is the quantity:

 $$
 avg = \frac{min + max}{2}
 $$

-This problem is available courtesy of {% cite jamesRollEmRoll2023 %}.
+This problem is available courtesy of Professor Jason James [@jamesRollEmRoll2023].

 ## 🎯 Problem Statement